 All Redwood Electric Cooperative members are automatically enrolled to participate in Operation RoundUp®, however, the program is voluntary.
 If you DO NOT wish to participate, you must contact our office or Opt Out through SmartHub.

-Currently we are accepting Operation Round-up Non-Profit Grant applications.
-All applications must be in our office or postmarked by 3:30pm on September 9th.
+We are NOW accepting Operation Round-up STUDENT SCHOLARSHIP applications.
+All applications must be in our office or postmarked by 3:30pm on March 17th.
 Please contact our office with any questions, thank you!
 Please click on the link below for an application.

 Each year, rural electric cooperatives across the nation sponsor roughly 1,900 students on the Rural Electric Youth Tour to Washington, D.C.
 The Youth Tour program continues to foster the grassroots spirit of the rural electric cooperatives by demonstrating to high school juniors and seniors how our government works and what the electric cooperative business model is all about.
 In a time when energy is at the forefront of our nation’s issues, this is a great opportunity to have a hand in the creation of electric cooperative advocates!

 Spend six days in our nation's capital visiting famous museums and historical sites and chatting with politicians.
 The best part?
 Redwood Electric cooperative will pay all of the expenses!
 Every year, 40 bright, enthusiastic and passionate high school juniors and seniors are chosen to represent Minnesota on the Rural Electric Youth Tour.
 But we're not the only ones there.
 Youth Tour is a national sensation!
 Over 1,900 student delegates from all over the country rock D.C. on this tour!
 They visit with their congressional representatives, tour some of the most famous museums in the world and make memories and friends that will last a lifetime.
 Make 2023 the year you experience the monuments that are dedicates to our country's leaders.
 Let your voice be heard and get your questions answered.